ToxicFrog/doom-mods/gzap/doc/glossary.md

 The position of an object in the Doom world space, as an (X,Y,Z) coordinate triple.
 Sometimes paired with an angle.

+## Refinement

+A process of automatically improving the randomizer logic for a given WAD by analyzing playthrough records.
+When you first import a WAD the logic is fairly rough because it can't tell what keys you need to reach which items; by observing actual play, it can improve the logic and produce more varied randomizations.

 ## Region

 A collection of related *Locations*.
 In GZAP there is a one-to-one mapping between